-How much does an auctioneer bond cost in California?
+How much does an auctioneer or auction company bond cost in California?

 The California Secretary of State requires auctioneers and auction companies to post $20,000 surety bonds.

 SuretyBonds.com issues these two-year bonds instantly for just $350!
 No underwriting is required, so every applicant qualifies.
 Simply click Buy Now to visit our secure payment portal and purchase your bond online.
 In just a few minutes you can be on your way to getting bonded as an auctioneer or auction company in California.